PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

     skillet.
 Start up PanHandler and click on the **PanHandler** tab at the top and then click on **Skillet Repositories**.

     .. image:: /images/set_command_tutorial/panhandler_nav.png
-        :width: 400
+        :width: 600

     Scroll down until you find the ``SkilletBuilder`` repository and then click on the **Details** button.

     .. image:: /images/set_command_tutorial/skilletbuilder_details.png
-        :width: 400
+        :width: 600

     Here you want to locate and click on the **Create Skillet** button.

     .. image:: /images/set_command_tutorial/create_skillet.png
-        :width: 400
+        :width: 600

     Now we want to extract the difference between the baseline and modified NGFW configurations as set commands.
 To do this in offline mode, find the box on this page that says `Generate Set Commands From Uploaded Files` and then click on **Upload**.

     .. image:: /images/set_command_tutorial/generate_set_upload.png
-        :width: 400
+        :width: 600

     Now we will be at a page labeled ``Skillet Generator``.
 Here we will upload the config files we saved earlier.
 Click on the white
     **Choose File** buttons to upload files.
 Our base config file should be uploaded under the `Pre-Configuration` section and our modified configuration file under the `Post-Configuration` section.
 After uploading both files hit the submit button.

     .. image:: /images/set_command_tutorial/pre_post_skillet.png
-        :width: 400
+        :width: 600

     On the next page we want to fill out some details about the skillet we want to create.

     .. image:: /images/set_command_tutorial/configure_skillet_generator.png
-        :width: 400
+        :width: 600

+    After the files are added and submitted, the next stage of the workflow is a web form for the YAML file preamble attributes.
-    Suggested tutorial inputs:
+    Suggested tutorial inputs for this section are as follows:

       * Skillet ID: tag_edl_tutorial
-    * Skillet Label: Tutorial skillet to configure tag, EDL, and security rules
+      * Skillet Label: Tutorial skillet
       * Skillet description: The tutorial skillet demonstrates the use of various config snippets and variables
-    * Collection Name: Tutorial
       * Skillet type: ``Template``
       * Branch: Local
       * Commit Message: Create Tutorial Skillet

     After everything has been entered, clicking on the blue **Submit** button results in a screen titled `Skillet Editor`.
 This page will showcase parts of the skillet that you just created as well as a snippets section containing all of your set commands from the config diff.
 To access the set commands you want to view the snippets in `edit` mode by clicking the blue **edit** button all the way on the right of the snippets section.

     .. image:: /images/set_command_tutorial/snippets_edit.png
         :width: 400